Craft and Fine Artists

 Most fine artists pursue postsecondary education to earn degrees that can improve their skills and job prospects.
-A formal educational credential is typically not needed for craft artists.
+A formal educational credential is typically not needed for anyone to be a craft artist.
 However, it is difficult to gain adequate artistic skills without some formal education.
 High school classes such as art, shop, and home economics can teach prospective craft artists some of the basic skills they will need, such as drawing, woodworking, and sewing.

 A large number of colleges and universities offer bachelor's and master's degrees in fine arts.
 In addition to offering studio art and art history, postsecondary programs may include core subjects, such as English, marketing, social science, and natural science.
 Independent schools of art and design also offer postsecondary education programs, which can lead to a certificate in an art-related specialty or to an associate's, bachelor's, or master's degree in fine arts.

-Bachelor’s or higher degrees in fine arts or arts administration are usually necessary for management or administrative positions in government, management positions in private foundations, and teaching positions in colleges and universities.
-Those who want to teach fine arts at public elementary or secondary schools usually must have a teaching certificate in addition to a bachelor’s degree.
-For more information on workers who teach art classes, see the profiles on kindergarten and elementary school teachers, middle school teachers, high school teachers, and postsecondary teachers.
+Those who want to teach fine arts at public elementary or secondary schools usually must have a teaching certificate in addition to a bachelor's degree.
+For more information on workers who teach art classes, see the profiles on kindergarten and elementary school teachers, middle school teachers, high school teachers, career and technical education teachers, and postsecondary teachers.

 Craft and fine artists improve their skills through practice and repetition.
 They can train in several ways other than—or in addition to—formal schooling.
 Craft and fine artists can train with simpler projects before attempting something more ambitious.